 as revised at Geneva on August 16, 2017

 Those undertaking internship programmes at international organizations in Geneva:

-MINDFUL of the unwaged and transient nature of internships, interns’ general lack of representation in staff representative bodies with employers (including, but not limited to work councils, unions and other associations), and of the mutual benefits that might be afforded to young people and to the organizations in which they are engaged;
+AWARE of the unwaged and transient nature of internships, interns’ general lack of representation in staff representative bodies with employers (including, but not limited to: work councils, unions and other associations), and of the mutual benefits that might be afforded to young people and to the organizations in which they are engaged;

-COMMITTED thirdly to generating a collective memory and a shared history among interns for the purpose of continuity and the continued promotion of its objectives, herewithin;
+(3) and to generating a collective memory and shared history amongst interns for the purpose of continuity and the continued promotion of its objectives, here-within;

-RESPECTFUL of the important work and aims of the United Nations and its associated organizations, and considering the example that its internal practises provide to the nations of the world;
+RESPECTFUL of the important work and aims of various public and private sector bodies, most notably the United Nations and its associated organizations, and considering the example that its internal practices provide to the nations of the world;

 REFERRING to freedom of association, enshrined in the Universal Declaration of Human Rights (Article 20 paragraph 1, concerning freedom of association, and Article 23 paragraph 4, concerning the right to form and join trade unions), and promoted by the instruments of the International Labour Organization (ILO Convention 87 concerning freedom of association and the right to organise, Convention 98 concerning the right to organise and collective bargaining, and Convention 154 concerning the promotion of collective bargaining);

 AFFIRM the right of interns to associate freely;

 RESOLVE to form an association, in keeping with the principles and international norms of freedom of association, for the pursuit of the aims aforementioned.